aalok-sathe/psychtoolbox_trigger_utils/README.md

 # Adding these utils to your main script:

-- First, clone the repository at the top level of experiments (`~/evlab-experiments`) on the scanning laptop using
+- First, clone the repository at the top level of experiments (`~/evlab-experiments`) on the scanning laptop (only needs to be done once per laptop) using
     ```bash
     cd ~/evlab-experiments
     git clone git@github.mit.edu:evlab/TOOL_Matlab_trigger_utils.git